 Any man who has a belief in God.
 All religions are welcome and respected.

 Many people assume that to become a Freemason, one must be invited to join.
 This is not correct.
 In fact, while members might encourage their friends to join, they do not typically recruit or invite candidates for membership.

 A person who is interested in joining is encouraged to simply ask a member.
-Even if you don’t know a member and wish to join, e mail the Provincial Grand Secretary, V W Bro Gilbert T Irvine at email@example.com
+Even if you don’t know a member and wish to join, e mail the Provincial Grand Secretary, V W Bro James Blair at firstname.lastname@example.org

 Because Freemasonry is an organisation whose membership is composed of ordinary men drawn from all walks of life, it is natural that the ranks of famous Freemasons would also include those who achieved high rank across a diverse range of activities and undertakings.
 Famous Irishmen who were Freemasons include Edmund Burke, Daniel O’Connell, the Duke of Wellington, Oscar Wilde, the Duke of Leinster, Henry Joy McCracken and many others.
 Internationally , they included several Kings and political leaders, among them Edward VII, Sir Winston Churchill, American presidents Washington, Truman and both Roosevelt’s.
 In the arts and entertainment world, members included such notable figures as Robert Burns, William Hogarth, Goethe, Sir Walter Scott, Marc Chagall, actors Clark Gable, Peter Sellers and John Wayne, singer Nat King Cole and the legendary Davy Crockett and Buffalo Bill.
 In the realm of composers men like Mozart, Haydn, Liszt, Gershwin and Gilbert and Sullivan were all members.